ryanmurakami/node-101-spring-2016/homework_1/README.md

 - Make a pull request to the class repository

 ### Tasks
-Your Name:
+Your Name:  Kelda A
-Your Favorite Color:
+Your Favorite Color: Indigo
-Your Favorite Food:
+Your Favorite Food: Muffaletta